hph73/tetraWild-Kokkos/README.md

 The static libraries are compliled on Linux Centos.
 You may need to build fTetrawild on your machine to get those static libraries.

 Besides GMP library (https://gmplib.org/) is needed.
-To install
+To install simply run

+sudo yum install gmp

 To build the project, simply run

-sudo yum install gmp

 ./run_installlibs_cmake.sh

+&

 make

-To run the code, simply
+To run the code, simply run

 ./main